sgryphon/essential-diagnostics/Examples/Examples_ReadMe.txt

 HelloMvc3 - Example using WebPageTraceListener to direct output to trace.axd, as well as using FileLogTraceListener (.NET Framework) and RollingFileTraceListener (Essential.Diagnostics extensions) in a web application.

-Note: The MVC example has additional dependencies and is turned off in Build > Configuration Manager.
-You need to turn on Project > Enable NuGet Package Restore to get the additional dependencies to build this project.

 MonitorConfig - Example using TraceConfigurationMonitor to monitor your application config file for changes and refresh the diagnostics as needed.